Facultad de Derecho Eugenio Maria de Hostos: Crime Victims Help Center

-On July 7, 2020, the Municipality and the Interamerican University of Puerto Rico announced the use of the Hostos building as the seat of a joint venture to provide a help center for crime victims (CAVIC-May, for Centro de Apoyo a Victimas del Crimen-Mayagüez) of the 23 municipalities in the western and southwestern regions of the island. $846,458 of the funds came from Victims of Crime Act (VOCA) and $211,615 from institutional funds, for a total of $1,058,073.
+On 7 July 2020, the municipality and the UIPR announced the use of the Hostos building as the seat of a joint venture to provide a help center for crime victims (CAVIC-May, for Centro de Apoyo a Victimas del Crimen-Mayagüez) of the 23 municipalities in the western and southwestern regions of the island. $846,458 of the funds came from Victims of Crime Act and $211,615 from institutional funds, for a total of $1,058,073.
 The aim is to provide is assist primary and secondary victims of sex-related crimes in overcoming the damages they suffered as a result of those crimes.
-The clinic will also provide aid to victims of crimes ranging from arson to discrimantion based on intellectial disability, as well as coordinate workshops with other government agencies.
+The clinic will also provide aid to victims of crimes ranging from arson to discrimination based on intellectual disability, as well as coordinate workshops with other government agencies.

 Competitions

-Eugenio Maria de Hostos Law School students were winners of the XVIII Miguel Velázquez Rivera Debate Competition, an annual competition held by the University of Puerto Rico School of Law Review.
+Eugenio Maria de Hostos Law School students were winners of the XVIII Miguel Velázquez Rivera Debate Competition, an annual competition held by the UIPR School of Law Review.
 The competition included students from all law schools in Puerto Rico, and measured legal knowledge matter.
 Hostos had also won three previous editions of the competition for the years 2001, 2006 and 2009.

 Hostos students were also the victors in the inaugural edition of the Enrique Miranda Merced Interuniversity Litigation Competition in 2010, held by the University of Puerto Rico School of Law Litigation Student Association.
 It counted with participation from both institutions who went head-to-head through two rounds, where Hostos took the role of prosecutors and then the role of the defendants to prove their knowledge and capabilities relating to the criminal code.

-Financial Situation
+Financial situation

-The Hostos Law School started off in 1993 with $12,144 of total assets, this reached an all-time high in 2011 of $11,199,337, a year after it got its accreditation rescinded by the Supreme Court of Puerto Rico.
+The Hostos Law School started off in 1993 with $12,144 of total assets, this reached an all-time high in 2011 of $11,199,337, a year after it had its accreditation rescinded by the Supreme Court of Puerto Rico.

 Ni una vida más para la toga

-Ni una vida más para la toga (or "Not one more life for the toga") was an academic colloquim sponsored and held by Hostos for the "critical and interdisciplinary reflection particularly on the field[s] of State and Law."
+Ni una vida más para la toga (lit.
+'Not one more life for the toga') was an academic colloquium sponsored and held by Hostos for the "critical and interdisciplinary reflection particularly on the field[s] of State and Law."
 Started in 2003 by invitation of Dr. Daniel Nina to his peers to discuss a 1993 essay of the same name by the founding dean Dr. Carlos Rivera Lugo.
-The name is a play on the anti-drug campaign slogan Ni una vida más para las drogas ("Not one more life for drugs).
+The name is a play on the anti-drug campaign slogan Ni una vida más para las drogas ('Not one more life for drugs').
 Speakers included Noam Chomsky, Enrique Dussel, Boaventura de Sousa Santos, Raúl Zibechi, Óscar Correas, Jesús Alí de la Torre, Edward James Olmos and Samuel Silva Gotay.
-In 2007 a book of the same name was released by Dr. Nina in Utuado containing ten of the speeches given in their inaugural edition.
+In 2007 a book of the same name was released by Nina in Utuado containing ten of the speeches given in their inaugural edition.